-- Internal beeper states -- Active or Off - Total active power of the PX3 -- available on multi-inlet models and in-line monitors only - Total active energy of the PX3 -- available on multi-inlet models and in-line monitors only - 12V power supply status
+- Internal beeper states -- Active or Off - Total active power of the PX3 -- available on multi-inlet models and in-line monitors only - Total active energy of the PX3 -- available on multi-inlet models and in-line monitors only - Energy pulse output settings -- available on PX3-4000 and PX3-5000 series only - 12V power supply status

 Tip: The internal beeper state information is also available in the PX3 web interface.
-See PDU (on page 182).
+See PDU (on page 194).